 The latest from the NLSEB community…

-NLSEB2020 ABSTRACT SUBMISSION EXTENDED UNTIL 21 FEBRUARY (via this link)!
+NLSEB2020 ABSTRACT SUBMISSION CLOSED, REGISTRATION OPEN UNTIL 21 MARCH (via this link)!

 Registration for the NLSEB 2020 PhD/postdoc meeting is now open!
 Please note the deadline for abstract submission: March 6th 2020